The Tits alternative for finite rank median spaces: Stabilisers of points in the Roller boundary.

-If $\Om_1\prec...\prec\Om_k$ is a chain of non-equivalent UBS's, we have $k\leq r$.
-Indeed, we can consider diverging chains in $\Om_1$ and in $\Om_i\setminus\Om_{i-1}$ for $2\leq i\leq k$, which exist by Lemma~\ref{Ramsey}, and appeal to Remark~\ref{graph for any chains}.
 This implies the existence of minimal UBS's almost contained in any UBS.
 It also shows that, for every diverging chain $(\mf{h}_n)_{n\geq 0}$, there exists $N\geq 0$ such that the inseparable closures $\Om_M$ of $(\mf{h}_n)_{n\geq M}$ are all equivalent for $M\geq N$.
 In particular, every diverging chain in $\Om_N$ has a cofinite subchain that is contained in $\Om_M$, if ${M\geq N}$.
 By Lemma~\ref{symmetric almost-transversality}, the UBS $\Om_N$ is equivalent to the inseparable closure of any diverging chain it contains, i.e.~$\Om_N$ is minimal.
-This proves part~2.

-Regarding part~3, it is clear that the supremum over $\left(\Om_1\cup ... \cup\Om_k\right)\setminus\Om$ is finite.
-If the supremum over $\Om\setminus\left(\Om_1\cup ... \cup\Om_k\right)$ were infinite, Lemma~\ref{Ramsey} and part~2 would provide a diverging chain in $\Om\setminus\left(\Om_1\cup ... \cup\Om_k\right)$ whose inseparable closure $\Om'$ is a minimal UBS.
+Regarding part~$(3)$, it is clear that the supremum over $\left(\Om_1\cup ... \cup\Om_k\right)\setminus\Om$ is finite.
+If the supremum over $\Om\setminus\left(\Om_1\cup ... \cup\Om_k\right)$ were infinite, Lemma~\ref{Ramsey} and part~$(2)$ would provide a diverging chain in $\Om\setminus\left(\Om_1\cup ... \cup\Om_k\right)$ whose inseparable closure $\Om'$ is a minimal UBS.
 Thus $\Om'\preceq\Om$, but $\Om'\not\sim\Om_i$ for all $i$, a contradiction.

-Finally, we prove part~4.
-The map $[\Om]\mapsto\{[\Om_1],...,[\Om_k]\}$ is an injective morphism of posets by part~3.
+Finally, we prove part~$(4)$.
+The map $[\Om]\mapsto\{[\Om_1],...,[\Om_k]\}$ is an injective morphism of posets by part~$(3)$.
 The collection $\{[\Om_1],...,[\Om_k]\}$ is inseparable since the inseparable closure of $(\Om_i\cap\Om)\cup(\Om_j\cap\Om)$ contains all minimal UBS's corresponding to vertices on directed paths from $[\Om_i]$ to $[\Om_j]$ and vice versa; this follows for instance from the proof of Lemma~\ref{no directed cycles}.